jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

 For instance, it can be set to 'Hidden' and then only AdaptableFunctions explicity permissioned in Entitlements will be available.

+> If you set the `DefaultAccessLevel` to 'Hidden' then make sure to enable the Dashboard if you want access to the Toolbars and the Home Dropdow.

 ## Setting Entitlements